ajgilbert/eft-exercise-cms/README.md

 cd ../../
 ```

-**NB: this software setup step is not required if you already have a recent ROOT installation.**
+**NB: this software setup step is not always required if you already have a recent ROOT installation, but other environments have been found to lead to errors.**

 ## Workflow